 Note: You must wait for the combine promise to be fulfilled before performing another chart function.

-is set to 'grid', controls the row/column dimension of the grid.
-Specify an object in the form { rows: number }
+name is set to 'grid', controls the row/column dimension of the grid.
+Specify an object in the form { rows: number } or { columns: number }.When layout name is set to 'sequential',

 the name of the custom property on the node's or combo node's